Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 We will delve into the "Flex on the client-side, Java on the server-side" scenario and, in this project, full details for the server-side will be provided.<br>

-As you may recall form the first installment [Lightstreamer- "Hello World" Tutorial - HTTP Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), Lightstreamer data push model is based on items made up of fields.
+As you may recall from the first installment [Lightstreamer- "Hello World" Tutorial - HTTP Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), Lightstreamer data push model is based on items made up of fields.
 A client can subscribe to many items, each with its own schema (a set of fields).
 Each field is usually a text string with an arbitrary length (from a few characters to large data structures, perhaps based on XML, JSON, etc.).
-With this new Lightstreamer feature, you can now put a full AMF object into any field and have it pushed from the server to the client in real binary format (with no re-encondings).<br>
+With this new Lightstreamer feature, you can now put a full AMF object into any field and have it pushed from the server to the client in real binary format (with no re-encodings).<br>

 The Flex Client library for Lightstreamer has been used for one of the <b>major dealing platforms</b> in the finance field and has undergone many cycles of improvements to make it completely production resilient.
 We were asked to add native support for AMF objects to improve the performance when streaming complex data structures.
 So now you can push both text-based items and object-based items to the same Flex application.<br>

 When approaching the Lightstreamer <b>data model</b>, it is important to choose the right trade-off between using <i>fine-grained fields and coarse objects</i>.
 You could map each individual atomic piece of information to a Lightstreamer field, thus using many fields and items, or you could map all your data to a single field of a single item.
 This applies to both text-based fields (where you can encode coarse objects via JSON, XML, etc.) and object-based fields (via AMF).
 Usually, going for fine-grained fields is better, because you let Lightstreamer know more about your data structure, so that it will be able to apply optimization mechanisms, like conflation and delta delivery.
 On the other hand, if you go for huge opaque objects, Lightstreamer will be used more as a blind pipe.
 But in both cases, you will still benefit from other features, like bandwidth allocation and dynamic throttling.
-All intermediate scenarios are possible too.<br>
+All intermediate scenarios are possible, too.<br>

 In the sections below, it will be used a single field containing an AMF object derived from a JavaBean.
 To encode a JavaBean as an AMF object, several ready-made libraries exist.
-Here we will leverage <b>BlazeDS</b>.<br>
+Here, we will leverage <b>BlazeDS</b>.<br>

 ### AMF Lightstreamer Tutorial